-Try this 20-minute easy Spaghetti Carbonara with spinach and fresh tomatoes for a healthy summer meal in a bowl.
-A bacon-y, cheesy taste of summer.
+Try this easy Spaghetti Carbonara with spinach and fresh tomatoes for a summer twist on a classic.
+A rich and creamy splurge in just 20 minutes.

-I’ve always found Spaghetti Carbonara to be a bit “beige” looking.
-Since I love vibrant colors, I decided to add some some baby spinach and fresh tomatoes (local tomatoes that actually taste like tomatoes should – fresh picked from the garden or field – I wait for these all year).
-I’ve convinced myself that this update adds a touch of healthiness to the dish as well.
+My one complaint is that it’s too “beige” looking.
+So I decided to brighten it up with some some vibrant baby spinach and fresh tomatoes (ripe summer ones that actually taste like tomatoes).
+I’ve convinced myself this update adds a touch of healthiness to the dish as well 🙂

 Tailor To Your Taste

-- For a vegetarian or kosher version, you can simply leave out the bacon, use turkey or vegetarian “bacon”.
-Or try adding a bit of smoked paprika.
+- For a vegetarian or kosher version, you can simply swap the bacon with a vegetarian “bacon”.

 - Experiment with adding different vegetables – grilled, fresh or stir fried.